Behind the Booking Flow: A Small Sliver of a Big Redesign

 I learned so much about the full product design process, from early research to building flows for real travelers to seeing how even one thoughtful detail can shape an entire experience.
 An entire app is no small feat — especially for a robust airline with so many offers, features, and behind-the-scenes systems.
 I honestly can’t emphasize enough how complex an airline really is.

-I have nothing but respect for the people who make it all possible — the staff on the ground, in the air, and everyone along the way who helps bring customers from the dream of a trip to actually landing in their destination.
+I have nothing but respect for the people who make it all possible.
+From the staff on the ground, in the air, and everyone along the way who helps bring customers from the dream of a trip to actually landing in their destination.
 It truly takes an incredible team, and being part of this has been one of the biggest honors of my life.